30/10/2017 0 Comments

 Worried About Your Dog?
 Visit Your Toronto Vet Clinic Today

-If you have any reason to think that your dog may be in pain, then don't wait - visit the Brimley-Lawrence Animal Clinic in Toronto as soon as you can.
-At Brimley-Lawrence Animal Clinic we provide walk-in appointments for your convenience.
+If you have any reason to think that your dog may be in pain, then don't wait - visit Brimley-Lawrence Animal Clinic or Bellamy-Lawrence Animal Hospital in Toronto as soon as you can.
+At both of our locations, we provide walk-in appointments for your convenience.

-For any more questions regarding the services provided by our Toronto vet clinic, just contact Brimley-Lawrence Animal Clinic today.
+For any more questions regarding the services provided by our Toronto vet clinics, just contact us today.